danodz/twitter-clone-school/server/API_DOCS.md

 Run `yarn install` to install dependencies, and then `yarn start:server` to start the server.

 The server runs on port **31415**, so you can access the server at `http://localhost:31415/`.
-As a test, you can go to `http://localhost:31415/api/me/profile`.
-You should see a JSON object shown in the browser:
+As a test, you can go to `http://localhost:31415/api/me/profile` on your browser.
+You should see a JSON object:

 ```json
 {